-Covergirl has confirmed that it is truly cruelty-free.
+Covergirl is cruelty-free.
+The brand has confirmed their cruelty-free status with CFK.
 They don't test finished products or ingredients on animals, and neither do their suppliers or any third-parties.
-They also don't sell their products where animal testing is required by law.
+We've also verified that their products are not tested on animals anywhere in the world, including mainland China.

 “Beauties, we have MAJOR news: COVERGIRL does not test on animals!
 And now we’re Leaping Bunny approved by Cruelty Free International, which means we’re now a Cruelty Free makeup brand across ALL our products, EVERYWHERE we’re sold.
 The Leaping Bunny approval from Cruelty Free Internationals an internationally-recognized certification for cosmetics, personal care and household product brands which are not tested on animals.
 COVERGIRL products have not been tested on animals, either by us or our suppliers—it’s the toughest standard in the world.
 To get certified, we underwent a rigorous independent audit of our global supply chain from start to finish, ensuring that ALL of our products are free from animal testing.”